Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 # Pawesome Gromming

 The Pawesome grooming website is a page for dog owners looking for a place to get their dogs cleaned, trimmed and groomed.
-On this webpage you will be able to find information about the services offerd, and pictures of beautiful grommed dogs.
+On this webpage you will be able to find information about the services offered, and pictures of beautiful grommed dogs.

-Users of this website will be able to find information about the services offerd, an about us section, our services section, adress and contact information.
+Users of this website will be able to find information about the services offered, about us section, our services section, address and contact information.
-The website also have a gallery with beautiful pictures of dogs, and a page to signing up for a grooming of your dog.
+The website also has a gallery with beautiful pictures of dogs, and a page to sign up for a grooming of your dog.